JungleComputing/javagat/doc/vomsReadme.txt

 Either you forgot to set the vomsServerURL preference value or you set either the server url or the vomsServerPort preference to wrong values.

+6.)
+It's kind of confusing: I have to write the cog.properties file and I have to set environment variables and GAT preferences!

+Some efforts have been made to reduce the configuration effort: The X509_USER_PROXY environment variable need not be set if there is a proxy= line (as in answer 1) in the cog.properties file and vomsUserCert and vomsUserKey need not be given as global preferences if there are usercert and userkey lines in cog.properties.

+So in order to run the adaptor, the following things have to present at minimum:
+* A cog.properties file with lines as in answer 1.
+* The following global preferences set in the gat context
+ - vomsPassword
+ - vomsHostDN
+ - vomsServerURL
+ - vomsServerPort
+ - VirtualOrganisation